Part One What is a Nurse Practitioner (NP)?

 An oncology nurse practitioner provides comprehensive care to patients who have been diagnosed with cancer.
 They collaborate with other healthcare providers including physicians to develop treatment plans for cancer patients.

-Nurse practitioners earn an average annual salary of $117,670 in the United States according to the U.S. Bureau of Labor Statistics as of May 2021, which places their income at more than double the average annual salary for all other occupations.
+Nurse practitioners earn a median average annual salary of $120,680 in the United States according to the U.S. Bureau of Labor Statistics as of May 2022, which places their income at more than double the average annual salary for all other occupations.

 Nurse Practitioners make, on average, around $30,000 more than Registered Nurses each year.
 And compared to an LPN’s annual wages of $46,240, becoming an NP will more than DOUBLE your earnings.